tianyigeng/WeGame/README.md

 ### Set up

-For briefty, we all use the same user for the MySQL database:
+For briefty, we'll NOT set up ACL to the database and use the following credentials for the MySQL database:

 - username=root
 - password=admin